SalmaEssa/first-flutter-app/README.md

 it's a simple flutter app, about a simple quiz, which have some questions, and then calculate the result.

-practicing on section 2 in  (Flutter & Dart - The Complete Guide [2020 Edition]) course.
+based on section 2 in  (Flutter & Dart - The Complete Guide [2020 Edition]) course.